Tango Practica

 Progress loves structure, and, IMHO needs it too.
 Let’s name a few points which can help you during tango Practice:

-1. Set goals.
+1. Set Goals

 Take some time before the practice to figure out what of your skills would you like to improve.
 No idea what to choose?
 You can describe qualities that you admire in your favourite dancers and try to embody them, they can be even a bit abstract.
 Let’s name a few: being pleasant, the fluidity of the lead, shock absorption in contact with the floor, the immediate answer for the lead (no delay)- for followers, linear vs circular dancing.
 You could also pick some technical aspects of the dance, like stability, symmetry of the embrace and the impulse, consistency of the embrace, pushing the floor when stepping in all three directions.
 See?
 So many aspects, all of them will help us improve our comfort, communication technique or creativity.
 All you have to do is to make a decision and be consequent.
 The results will come!

-2. Name checkpoints.
+2. Name Checkpoints

 You know your ‘what’, now don’t get scared with the ‘how’.
 You probably know, at least in theory, how to get there.
 Divide the big goal into smaller checkpoints.
 Use the logic to imagine the movement.
 It has to be comfortable for both roles at the end.

-3. Create a routine.
+3. Create a Routine

 During one webinar with Lorena Tarantino and Gianpiero Galdi about tango best practices I asked them how to practice.
 They suggested to start with a few song of a warm up to clear a little bit the mind and make the body talk.
 After that spend some time on dancing a so called routine: a repeatable combination of movements that challenges both dancers enough to stay focused but is also easy to loop and switch off the brain and turn off the question -what to do next?
 Ganpiero said, that when they practice with Lorena they dance five to seven of those routines, until the first sign of sweat appears.

-One thing is to set the big goal.
+before you enter the practice room.
+One thing is to set the BIG GOAL.
 The other is to know what you will practice that day.
 Here are some ideas how to decide:

 • Use the video that you took on the last workshops with the teachers.
 Don’t let it just stay on the camera roll and consume the memory of your phone.